fsprojects/fantomas/README.md

 Without his help, this project will not complete, let alone be useful.

 ## License
-The library and tool are available under Apache 2.0.
+The library and tool are available under Apache 2.0 license.
 For more information see the [License file](LICENSE.md).